SandraGM1/ML_Crisis_Prediction/README.md

 The **target variable** was obtained from the financial crisis database compiled by **Laeven & Valencia (IMF)**.

 - **Preprocessing and Feature Engineering**
-The dataset went through several preparation stages
+The dataset went through several preparation stages:
   - Variable selection and prioritization through correlation analysis and visualization
   - Conceptual grouping of economic indicators
   - Handling missing values
   - Statistical transformation using Yeo-Johnson
   - Removal of low-information variables
   - Exclusion of countries with insufficient data availability

 - **Modeling and Optimization**
 Several **classification models** were trained to predict the occurrence of economic crises.
 Afterwards, a hyperparameter optimization process was carried out to improve model performance.
 Evaluation was performed using different metrics, with particular emphasis on the **Recall of the positive class (crisis)**.
 This is because in financial risk problems it is more important to **detect as many real crises as possible**, even if it means accepting some false positives.

 - **Implementation**
 The final selected model was saved for future use using joblib, allowing it to be reused for future predictions or integrated into analytical systems.

 ---